Meir-Moore/Card-Game/README.md

-# Welcome to War card game!
+# Simple code War card game

-My first simple game created in python ! :)
+The game is running in a command line, not anything gui :)